-HOPE is requesting \$8MM from the CECSF program to strengthen and expand charter school sectors in Alabama, Arkansas, Louisiana, Mississippi and Tennessee.
-These are states with strong charter laws, consistent with criteria in the Elementary and Secondary Education Act -
+HOPE is requesting from the CECSF program to strengthen and expand charter school sectors in Alabama, Arkansas, Louisiana, Mississippi and Tennessee.
+These are states with strong charter laws, but states that lack equitable access to capital funding and financing for charter school facilities.
+In addition, these are states with limited caps on the growth of charter schools.
+Thus, programs like CECSF are critical in ensuring the growing number of charter schools have a chance to succeed and generate high quality academic outcomes.